peerplays-network/peerplaysjs-lib/README.md

 ## Usage

-Browser bundles are provided in /build/, for testing purposes you can access this from rawgit:
+Browser bundles are provided in /build/

 ```
 <script type="text/javascript" src="https://cdn.rawgit.com/pbsa/peerplayshs-ws/build/peerplaysjs-ws.js" />
 ```

-A variable bitshares_ws will be available in window.
+A variable peerplays_ws will be available in window.

 For use in a webpack/browserify context, see the example below for how to open a websocket connection to the Openledger API and subscribe to any object updates: